mxcl/PromiseKit/Documentation/CommonPatterns.md

-# Common patterns
+# Common Patterns

 One feature of promises that makes them particularly useful is that they are composable.
-This fact enables complex, yet safe, asynchronous patterns that would otherwise be quite intimidating when implemented with traditional methods.
+This fact enables complex, yet safe asynchronous patterns that would otherwise be quite intimidating when implemented with traditional methods.